 Read full coverage of Faire’s raise and new valuation at Crunchbase.

-Do you want to learn more about the advantages that convinced Faire to found their technical HQ in Waterloo?
-Contact our team.
 We can provide details on the existing workforce, talent pipeline, real estate options and more.